jfhbrook/crystalfontz/README.md

 A lot of the functionality has been fleshed out.
 However, there are some issues:

-1. I haven't thoroughly tested the CLI.
-I developed the CLI after getting the client mostly buttoned up, and didn't get around to running all the commands again.
-Some commands may have bugs.
-2. Commands which take raw bytes as arguments are generally unimplemented.
+1. Commands which take raw bytes as arguments are generally unimplemented.
 This is because Python and Click don't expose arguments as raw bytestrings.
 Implementing these commands will require developing a DSL for specifying non-ASCII bytes.
-3. Setting special character data.
+2. Setting special character data.
 Special character data needs to be loaded from files - either as specially formatted text or as bitmap graphics - and that functionality is currently not fleshed out.
 This will be added once those features are more mature.
-4. Commands which imply persisting state across invocations.
+3. Commands which imply persisting state across invocations.
 While there's a nascent implementation of a config file format, the mechanisms for persisting that kind of data aren't fully fleshed out.
 Related commands include:
   - Setting the baud rate - if you set the baud rate and don't save the new baud rate for future connections, you will have a bad time.
   - Setting encodings from unicode characters to special character code points.
 Once you add a special character to the LCD, you need to tell `crystalfontz` how to convert unicode characters passed into `send_data` into bytes 0x01 to 0x07.
-5. GPIO pin functionality.
-These functions take object arguments and don't require special support, it was just low priority to implement them.

 ## Development